 While others traded more than they could afford or wanted to in exchange for attachment.

 To paraphrase the author Shahida Arabi, children are born knowing only to love.
 So a mistreated child doesn't stop loving others.
-She stop loving herself.
+She stops loving herself.

 No matter what your situation was and how you got here today, you still have an authentic core within you that’s untouched.
 There’s a part of your inner-self that can’t ever be altered.